fhumayun/qa-work-projects/strax-aif-box/documentation/homework/homework7.md

   - form for this

 ### Part 6
+- 1st phase would be to grab random items for character
+  - ignore specs
+  - ignore armor type
+- Write the character to the database
+  - Create new character collection
   - Call the optimize route

 - Optimize items logic
   - Each Class
     - Assassin
     - Knight
     - Spellcaster
     - Warrior
+- taking into account specs
 - Write the character to the database
   - Create new character collection
+  - Call the optimize route

 ### Part 7
 - Send data to next api